 In Michigan, a truck driver is required to follow a set of rules and regulations to increase safety.
 If a truck driver fails to follow this set of rules, they will usually be found responsible or at fault for the crash.
 These rules include the following:

 Going against a truck driver or large trucking company in court isn’t an easy task and they will fight these cases hard until the finish.
-They already have a staff of attorneys and investigators whose sole mission is minimize accident and injury payouts.
+They already have a staff of attorneys and investigators whose sole mission is to minimize accident and injury payouts.
 Never sign a settlement or anything else the insurance company or trucking company want you to without first consulting with a lawyer.
 From the moment the accident occurs, our Lansing truck accident lawyers will help protect your rights to compensation and make sure that you aren’t taken advantage of!

 How Lansing Truck Accident Claims Work and What to Expect